Social Communication Group Therapy Services

-We have found in treating many children with ASD, ADD/ADHD and speech/language disorders that social communication skills are greatly delayed.
-Social communication skills are the foundation of language skills.
+We have found in treating many children with Anxiety, ASD, ADD/ADHD and speech/language disorders that social communication skills are greatly delayed.
+Social communication skills are the foundation to language skills.
 These skills are developed early on starting from infancy.
 However, just as some children require expressive language therapy some children need to be taught social communication skills.
-We have found great success in group therapy as it facilitates a naturalistic environment to learn how to interact with and respond to children.
+We have found great success in group therapy as it facilitates a naturalistic environment to learn how to interact and respond to children.
 We also incorporate therapy in actual social situations too, since these are the settings that children will require their social knowledge.

 The groups are developed for any child at risk for a social communication skills delay: mild to severe and/or any child who has difficulty interacting with peers, responding to social cues, or using language to navigate through their environment effectively.

 Group objectives incorporate social communication skills which include but are not limited to: visual referencing, turn-taking, requesting information/objects, answering/asking wh- questions, responding to greeting/salutations, following directions, recognizing verbal and nonverbal social cues, predicting social responses, problem-solving, predicting outcomes, maintaining a topic, executive function skills and emotional understanding/expression .

 The process for enrollment starts with an initial assessment of the referred child in order to accurately determine the child’s social communication abilities (ie strengths and weaknesses).
 This assessment may include formal and informal testing instruments.
 Upon completion of the assessment, we place the child within the appropriate group.
 This placement will be based on social communication skills.
 Please keep in mind that this level may be different from the child’s age level.

 There are now several categories and levels of social groups:

 - BLUE BUTTERFLIES – basic skills

 - RED BUTTERFLIES- intermediate skills